OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 Returns basic info for a volume, including its name, and the number of nodes, edges, faces, and boundaries that it includes.

-The following functions are required for entity query:

-**(ivec, data) = Curve2NURBS(vol, edge)**

-Returns information about the NURB associated with a given edge in the BRep.
-The vector *ivec* contains the NURB properties, and *data* contains the knots, control points, and weights associated with the NURB.

-**(ivec, data) = Surface2NURBS(vol, face)**

-Returns information about the NURB associated with a given face in the BRep.
-The vector *ivec* contains the NURB properties, and *data* contains the knots, control points, and weights associated with the NURB.

 Mesh Generation
 _______________

 *Required in Tools/Geometry/Grid Generation/01*

-**(point, du, dv, duu, duv, dvv) = PointOnFace(vol, face, uv, req_derivative)**

-Returns the cartesian coordinate of a point on a face given the point's coordinate in the local (u,v) parameter space used to mesh the face.
-First and second derivatives can also be returned if available using the req_derivative parameter (0 = no derivatives, 1 = 1st order, 2 = 2nd order.)

 **(point, d1, d2) = PointOnEdge(vol, edge, t, req_derivative)**